 (a) on the day following the due date of issue of the issuer’s interim financial statements, a letter of reminder will be sent to the issuer requesting that it rectify the situation and advising that it has been granted a period of one month, from the date of such reminder, in which to issue its interim financial statements, failing which the registration of the issuer’s programme memorandum or, in the case of a foreign issuer, the JSE supplement and the listing of the issuer’s debt securities (if applicable) will be suspended and a meeting of the JSE will be convened to consider the continued suspension or removal of the registration of the issuer’s programme memorandum or, in the case of a foreign issuer, the JSE supplement and the listing of the issuer’s debt securities (if applicable);

-(b) failing compliance within 14 days of dispatch of the reminder to the issuer, the JSE will release an announcement through SENS informing holders of debt securities that the issuer has not issued its interim financial statements, and cautioning shareholders that the registration of the issuer’s programme memorandum or, in the case of a foreign issuer, the JSE supplement and the listing of the issuer’s debt securities (if applicable) is under threat of suspension and possible removal;
+(b) failing compliance within 14 days of dispatch of the reminder to the issuer, the JSE will release an announcement through SENS informing holders of debt securities that the issuer has not issued its interim financial statements, and cautioning holders of debt securities that the registration of the issuer’s programme memorandum or, in the case of a foreign issuer, the JSE supplement and the listing of the issuer’s debt securities (if applicable) is under threat of suspension and possible removal;

 (c) where the registration of the issuer’s programme memorandum or, in the case of a foreign issuer, the JSE supplement and the listing of the issuer’s debt securities (if applicable) is suspended, the lifting of the suspension will only be effected upon receipt by the JSE of the issuer’s interim financial statements, and if the JSE is satisfied that the interim financial statements complies with IFRS or other acceptable accounting framework approved pursuant to paragraph 5.2.
+The applicant issuer must release an announcement in the event that the suspension has been lifted by the JSE.

 Restatement of previously published results